Northern, Central and Southern Vietnam: Linguistic differences

 While these differences may seem superficial to non-Vietnamese speakers, even the difference in phonology.
-The vocabularies of the different regions also differ – between Northern and Southern Vietnamese is quite striking.
+The vocabulary of the different regions also differs, and the difference between Northern and Southern Vietnamese is quite striking.

 Kinship terms are especially affected, as each term has a subtly different meaning in each region.
 In the South, the eldest child in a family is referred by the ordinal number two, while in the North "number two" refers to the second-eldest child.
 The vocabularies of the different regions also differ.
 Vocabulary differences can be confusing as sometimes the same word could have different meaning in each dialects.
 For example, the word mận refers to two different fruits: it is used for Prunus salicina (a type of plum) in the North, while in the South it refers to Syzygium samarangense (the rose apple).
-Similarly; chè is a dessert in Southern Vietnamese but in the Northern it has two meanings: tea and chè, ốm means sick in Northern Vietnamese and thin in Southern Vietnamese.
-"Bông" refers to flower in Southern Vietnamese but means cotton in Northern Vietnamese, and the word địt refers to flatuence in the South but means "fuck" in the North.
+Similarly; chè is a dessert in Southern Vietnamese but in the Northern it has two meanings: tea and chè, ốm means sick in Northern Vietnamese and thin in Southern Vietnamese. "bông" refers to flower in Southern Vietnamese but means cotton in Northern Vietnamese, and the word địt refers to flatuence in the South but means "fuck" in the North.

 Differences in climate

-While the entire country lies in the tropics, there is quite a large difference in climate between Northern and Southern Vietnam.
+Vietnam is located in both a tropical and a temperate zone.
+It is characterized by strong monsoon influences, but has a considerable amount of sun, a high rate of rainfall, and high humidity.
+Regions located near the tropics and at high altitudes are endowed with a temperate climate.

-Northern Vietnam has a humid subtropical climate, with a full four seasons, with much cooler temperatures than in the South (which has a tropical savanna climate), as well as winters that can get quite cold, sometimes with frost and even (rarely) snowfall.
+Northern Vietnam has a humid subtropical climate, with a full four seasons, with much cooler temperatures than in the South (which has a tropical savanna climate), as well as winters that can get quite cold, sometimes with frost.
 The lowest temperature reached in Hanoi was 2.7 C in 1955.
-Snow can even be found to an extent up in the mountains of the extreme Northern regions in places such as Sapa and Lạng Sơn.
+Snow can even be (rarely) found in the high mountains of Northern Vietnam such as Sapa and Mount Mẫu Sơn when the region receives a strong cold wave.

-Southern Vietnam, with has a tropical climate, has only two main seasons: a dry season and a rainy season.
+Central and Southern Vietnam, which have a tropical climate, have only two main seasons: a dry season and a rainy season.